14 Must-Have Skills to Become a Data Scientist (with Resources!)

 There is a massive shortage of skilled data scientists!
 Yes, that’s right!
 Even though the jobs in the field of data science are seeing growth, there remains a scarcity of data scientists with the right skills.

 So, in this article, I am mentioning 14 skills you will require to become a successful data scientist and a few Data Science Training Online to accomplish them.

-Gaining all the 14 skills is a long and hard process that increases the time for you to become an industry-ready professional.
-The Certified AI & ML BlackBelt Plus Program covers up all the 15 skills in one go along with much more, in-depth under the 1:1 guidance of an expert mentor who will help you all along.
+Gaining all the 14 required skills for data scientist is a long and hard process that increases the time for you to become an industry-ready professional.
+The Certified AI & ML BlackBelt Plus Program covers up all the 15 required skills for data scientist in one go along with much more, in-depth under the 1:1 guidance of an expert mentor who will help you all along.
 I highly recommend you check out this flagship course.

 Starting a data science career without proper guidance and planning can be confusing.
 We have compiled a clear-cut free roadmap guide to building a career in Data Science that is curated by expert curators at Analytics Vidhya –